The Lordship of Blakewell, Devon

-Date unknown - Sir John de Punchardon, son and heir, last of the direct male line.
+Date unknown Sir John de Punchardon, Knt., son and heir, last of the direct male line.
 Mention of him is frequently made in various documents down to 1296.
-It seems to be sure that until the death of Sir John, the male line with all the Devonshire possessions are also hold the Lordship of Blakewell.
+It seems to be sure that until the death of Sir John, the male line with all the Devonshire possessions also held the Lordship of Blakewell.
 Sir John left three daughters as co-heiresses: Ermegard, heiress of Heanton Punchardon, wife of Sir Philip de Beaumont, Mabil, wife of Sir Henry Raleigh, Pilton and Margery, who married twice, firstly Sir Richard Beauple of Langkey and secondly Joel de Buckenton.
-The Heanton Punchardon estate which included the Manor of Blakewell went to the oldest daughter Ermegard.
-With her the possessions went into the Beaumont family.
+The Heanton Punchardon estate which included the Manor of Blakewell went to the oldest daughter Ermegard; with her the lordship went into the Beaumont family.

 Date unknown Sir Philip de Beaumont, Knt., is Lord of the manor.

-Date unknown - John de Beaumont, (b.1340, d.
-1379) son and heir of Sir Philip.
+Date unknown John de Beaumont, son and heir of Sir Philip.
 John married Joan Stockhay and had two children Katherine and William.

 1407 Sir William Beaumont, Knt., Sheriff of Devon in 1399, held the manor of Blakewell and other manors of the Punchardons.

 1411 Thomas Pyllond held Blakewell as two messuages and one carucate as a 1/2 fee of Sir William Beaumont.
 This is the last record of the Lordship and Manor of Blakewell.

-The Lordship title has been dormant for approximiately for 599 years and was duly reassigned in 2010.
+The Lordship title has been dormant for approximiately for 599 years and was reassigned in 2010.

 2010 Jörg Hubert Dumke and his wife Regina, 11th Lord and Lady of Blakewell obtain the title and hereditary rights of the Lordship of the Manor of Blakewell.